charin2070/OpenRouter-chat/README.md

 ```

 ## Key Features Explained

+### Google Authentication
+The application uses NextAuth.js with Google OAuth for secure user authentication:
+- **Sign In**: Users can sign in with their Google account
+- **Session Management**: Automatic session handling and persistence
+- **User Profile**: Display user information and sign-out functionality
+- **Protected Routes**: Chat interface is only accessible to authenticated users

 ### Streaming Responses
 The application uses Server-Sent Events (SSE) to stream AI responses in real-time, providing a smooth chat experience.